travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 Also have a look at the [Github issue relevant to the topic](https://github.com/lxc/lxd/issues/2661) and the [LXD apparmor setup](https://github.com/lxc/lxd/blob/master/lxd/apparmor/apparmor.go) for more details.

+> These limitations are not applicable if your builds are run on `virt: vm` (virtual machine) environment.
+However, please not that VMs start slow and have fixed computing power assigned compared to containers (LXD).

 ### System Calls Interception